 Registration begins in March and usually runs through the end of July, although Association may continue to register participants even after the practice season begins.
-There are always several dates that are “city wide” where all Associations are available to register participants, but Associations will occasionally hold additional registrations.
+There are always dates that are “city wide” where all Associations will be available to register participants, but Associations will occasionally hold additional registrations.
 Please check with your local association to see where they are holding their registrations or if they have additional dates.
 You may call the Federation office at (520) 322-9779 if you cannot find current contact information for your local Association

 Fees vary between Associations depending on needs in their area, i.e. lights and field charges, insurance, and referees, just to name a few.
 Some school districts, cities, or county charges apply.
 Fees could range from $100 to $300 dollars for the tackle and cheer program and $100 to $200 for the flag program.
 These can seem rather high, yet the cost to outfit a player and cheerleader can be varied expensive.
 We supply most of your equipment and uniform.